scoconno/scoconno.github.io/self/consciousness/essay.md

 ### Task

 Compare and contrast the Higher Order Perception and Higher Order Thought theories of Consciousness.
 Which theory seems more plausible to you?
 Give reasons for your answer.
+(Demonstrate that you have used the assigned reading.
+Since my notes are merely supplemental to the reading, they do not provide sufficient information for you to complete these assignments; quote the readings and not my notes.)

 Your paper must include the following parts: